fahimWad/fahimWad/README.md

 # 💫 About Me:
 Hi!
-My name is Fahim and I am a sophomore studying Computer Science<br>and Mathematics at UCLA!
+My name is Fahim and I am a sophomore studying Computer Science at UCLA!
 Some of my current projects include the <br>TeachLA Static Site and BEat Mobile app for dining at UCLA.
 As part of<br>the team for the TeachLA static site, I work on the dev page and <br>help consolidate all of the past projects our entire team has worked on<br>while showcasing our current projects.
 In addition, I am looking to expand<br>the site by incorporating features to help track user analytics and interactions.<br>

 # 💻 Tech Stack: